katjackson/embroidery-color-scheme-tool/README.md

 ## Embroidery Floss Color Scheme Tool
 ** work in progress **

-A web app built with Node.js and Express.
+A web app built with Node.js, MongoDB and Express.

 Converting embroidery floss colors between brands is a pain.
 Finding similar colors that will fit in your color schem by looking through DMC and Anchor color charts is pretty much impossible.
 This tool aims to solve those problems.